 One exception to wet/dry cycles: phragmipediums.
 Like adult phrags, I let the pot of seedlings sit in a shallow tray of water between waterings.
 You’ll still need to actively irrigate the plants and water the pots every week…but specifically make sure that the top layer of moss doesn’t go crunchy dry between waterings.

-Phragmipdium Seedlings in Cache Pot (with 1/4 inch of water)
+Phragmipdium Seedlings in Cache Pot (with 1/4 inch of water at the base)

 2. Watering Orchid Seedlings